 Also Read: Android Project Ideas & Topics

 If you wish to improve your android skills, you need to get your hands on these android projects.
-If you’re interested to learn more about full-stack software development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about full-stack software development, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects, and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.

 What is Android programming?

 Android is an operating system based on the Linux and Unix platforms.
 It is being developed by Google.
 The main aim of developing android is to come up with an operating system for mobile devices.
 This operating system can be used for smartphones as well as for tablet PCs.
 This operating system is being designed to be lightweight and modular.
 This operating system uses Java language.
 Java is a programming language which can be used in different operating systems.
 Android is the world’s leading mobile operating system.
 It’s created by Google and is based on the Linux Kernel.
 An Android application is basically an application written for mobile phones which can be used to play games or make calls.

 Which programming languages can be used for Android?